 What does Caged Dove mean/what is the book about?
-From the news in 2009 I learned that a pregnant woman ran away.
-Although this book isn't about a missing person as The 20th Christmas was, my main character (Aniston) is a single mom to a toddler and feels the need to leave her life behind for five days.
-I wanted to combine that idea with one I'd had since junior high: bullycide.
+In 2009, I heard that a pregnant woman ran away.
+Although this book isn't about a missing person as The 20th Christmas was, my main character (Aniston) is a single mom to a toddler and feels the need to "run away" for five days.
+I wanted to combine that idea with one I'd had since junior high: suicide caused by being bullied.
 I put the manuscript aside, however.
-Every time there was another victim in the news, I felt God tell me this was a book I was meant to write due to having experienced this subject matter myself, so I wanted to wait until I could do the best job!
+I wanted to wait until I could do the best job.
+Every time there was another victim of bullycide in the news, I felt God tell me this was a book I was meant to write due to having experienced bullying myself.
 (Dictionary definition of a dove: A pure white bird used as a symbol of innocence, gentleness, tenderness, and peace.)

 Where did the title, Caged Dove, come from?
 I've always had trouble with titles.
 I can come up with an idea, summary, outline, and even the manuscript better than a title!
 But, in 2009, I was walking around my house and a title entered my mind.
 I looked up scripture about doves and had chills.
 Nothing could have fit better with the story I wanted to write.
 (Psalm 55:6—I said, "Oh, that I had wings like a dove!
 I would fly away and be at rest.”)